brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

-analyze the data, the expected difference in the probability of functional independence between the treatment and control arms of a new hypothetical trial of mechanical thrombectomy is greatest for small strokes treated early (19.0%, 5.7 % - 33.2%), followed by small strokes treated late (17.9%, 5.0 - 32.5%), basilar strokes (15.9%, 4.2 - 30.7%), and large strokes (8.9%, 2.0 - 21.6%).
+analyze the data, the expected difference in the probability of functional independence between the treatment and control arms of a new hypothetical trial of mechanical thrombectomy is greatest for small strokes treated in an early time window (19.0%, 5.7 % - 33.2%), followed by small strokes treated in a late time window (17.9%, 5.0 - 32.5%), basilar strokes (15.9%, 4.2 - 30.7%), and large strokes treated in an early time window (8.9%, 2.0 - 21.6%).

 ## Conclusions and relevance

-The absolute treatment effect of thrombectomy in a future trial is predicted to be positive with at least 95% confidence across all stroke types, but the magnitude of this predicted effect is uncertain and varies substantially according to the type of stroke being treated.
+The absolute treatment effect of thrombectomy in a future trial is predicted to be positive with at least 95% confidence across all stroke types, but the magnitude of the predicted effect is uncertain and varies substantially according to the type of stroke being treated.

 # Introduction